 The Open Wing Alliance provides one-year grants of up to USD 50,000 in support of institutional cage-free and broiler welfare campaign work.
 We do not currently fund projects outside of this scope.
-Due to our non-profit status, we are unable to fund legislative work or activities.
+Due to our non-profit status, we are unable to fund legislative work or election-related activities.
+We do not provide funding for conferences, for the operation of cage-free facilities, or for any projects that involve the farming of animals.
+We fund broiler welfare advocacy only in countries that have already made significant progress on cage-free.

-After Open Wing Alliance staff review all applications, we invite selected applicants to a video meeting to further discuss their proposals and respond to any questions.
-Video meetings last 50 minutes and take place by mid-December.
+After Open Wing Alliance staff review all applications, we may invite selected applicants to a video meeting to further discuss their proposals and respond to any questions.

 The Open Wing Alliance publicizes short summaries of each grant on its website.
-All summaries are approved by recipient organisations before being posted.
+All summaries are approved by recipient organizations before being posted.

 Applications are reviewed according to the following criteria.
 We do not expect all applicants to be able to answer ‘Yes’ to all of the questions below, but we have found that a greater number of ‘Yes’ answers results in stronger proposals.
 Do your best, and let us know if you have any questions!